(Updated on July 17, 2020)

 Below are the steps to bleed the clutch master cylinder.

 The first thing you need to do is locate the clutch slave cylinder of your vehicle.
-If you know where your clutch master cylinder is, the clutch slave cylinder should be located to the lower right of the master cylinder.
+If you know where your clutch fork is on the transmission, the clutch slave cylinder should be attached to it.

 Once you’ve found the slave cylinder, locate its bleeder valve.
-This should look like a small bolt which has a diameter of about 8 millimeters.
+This should look like a small nut on the end which usually has a diameter of about 8 millimeters.
 The nut is often covered by a rubber nipple to keep dirt and debris out.

 2) Open the Bleeder Valve and Purge Air

 Ask your partner to apply firm pressure to the clutch pedal in the cabin of your vehicle.
 Tell them to press down the clutch pedal all the way until it reaches the floor.